Anti-Inflammatory Diet for Arthritis – Overview

 As people grow older, their metabolisms change, making them more susceptible to inflammation, even when not ill or injured.

 While inflammation is necessary for the body’s immune system to function properly, it is also one of the main causes of most cases of arthritis pain.

 Besides a dwindling metabolism, other causes of arthritis pain include injury, genetics, dysfunction of the immune system, and infections.

 Certain foods may also facilitate or exacerbate this unneeded inflammation.

 Can a Diet Help Manage Inflammatory Arthritis Pain

 One of the most frequent questions people with arthritis pain ask is if there is a special diet to help with pain management.

 The answer is yes.
-Certain foods can help with arthritis pain management, but there is no miracle diet.
+Certain foods can help with arthritis pain management, but no miracle diet exists.

 For arthritis, many foods can help to reduce inflammation and alleviate joint pain and other related symptoms.

-A diet rich in anti-inflammatory foods may help to alleviate arthritis-related pain in the short term while improving overall health in the end.
+A diet rich in anti-inflammatory foods may help manage arthritis-related disease activity and improve overall health.
+(1)